 These country profiles focus on countries' domestic legislation regarding key transfer pricing principles, including the arm's length principle, transfer pricing methods, comparability analysis, intangible property, intra-group services, cost contribution agreements, transfer pricing documentation, administrative approaches to avoiding and resolving disputes, safe harbours and other implementation measures.

 The 2018 update of the OECD database on transboundary movements of wastes is now available for download.
 Since 1992, transboundary movements of recyclable wastes between OECD countries are regulated by the Council Decision C(2001)107, which was established by the OECD Council, and designed as an agreement under Article 11 of the Basel Convention.

-Israel had the 31st lowest tax wedge among the 35 OECD member countries in 2016.
-The country had the 32nd lowest position in 2015.
-The average single worker in Israel faced a tax wedge of 22.1% in 2016 compared with the OECD average of 36.0%.
+Israel had the 31st lowest tax wedge among the 35 OECD member countries in 2017.
+The country occupied the same position in 2016.
+The average single worker in Israel faced a tax wedge of 22.1% in 2017 compared with the OECD average of 35.9%.

 Israel’s economy continues to register remarkable macroeconomic and fiscal performance.
 Growth is strong and unemployment low and falling.
 With low interest rates and price stability, financial policy is prudent, and public debt is comparatively low and declining.

 The Israeli economy continues to register remarkable performance, with strong growth, low and falling unemployment and sound public finances leading to the 15th consecutive year of economic expansion.
 Further reforms will be needed to drive down inequality and raise living standards for all Israelis, according to a new report from the OECD.